babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * When creating your branches, name them using a format like `<author>/<ticket>` or `<author>/<ticket>-<shortdescription>`
 * Carefully fill in the pull request template:
 	* the title of the PR should follow the format `[XXX-123] Description of the change`, starting with a ticket number
 	* explain the context and motivation, don’t assume familiarity with the history.
-Highlight how the goal was achieved without going too much into details - people tend not to read long descriptions and if the long explanation is needed, then just a single pull request is probably not gonna be enough (i.e. the change may need to go through the proposal process or design review).
+Highlight how the goal was achieved without going too much into details - people tend not to read long descriptions and if a long explanation is needed, then a single pull request is probably not going to be enough (i.e. the change may need to go through the proposal process or design review).
 	* don't strip out parts of the template unless it is absolutely irrelevant to the changes (i.e. change in the build script does not need any screenshots as it does not touch UI)
 	* don't forget labels (note: it's better to set them after the PR is created, as GitHub sometimes fails with 405 status code and we don't know why)
 * Explicitly request review from or mention team mates you specifically want to involve in the discussion (in addition to the ones that will be assigned to it automatically by PullAssigners)
 * Self-review your changes, adding comments where you think you can get questions (it may worth adding these as code or documentation comments).
 Tip: if you spot small issues you can use GitHub suggestions and apply them right away
 * Keep your pull requests small, ideally they shouldn't be more than **800 additions/deletions**
 * Create a draft PR for work that is in progress, but only do that if you seek for opinions on your work
-* Mark PR with the "Blocked" label if it has any dependency that should stop it from being merged (it's fine for pull request be both "blocked" and "ready for review", but it shouldn't be "ready for review" and "wip")
+* Mark a PR with the "Blocked" label if it has any dependency that should stop it from being merged (it's fine for pull requests to be both "blocked" and "ready for review", but it shouldn't be "ready for review" and "wip")
-* Give your team mates a reasonable time to review your changes, if the change is critical use "Top priority" label and post it in the team channel
+* Give other team members a reasonable time to review your changes, if the change is critical use "Top priority" label and post it in the team channel
 * Do not leave stale pull requests, seek for help/actions or close them (make sure you don't delete your local branch if you may need it later).
 If you find one that appears to have been stale for a week, please warn the author.
 After two weeks it can be closed with a note after a discussion of its current status with the author.
 * It's our common effort to push product forward and we all do equally valuable work.
 Keep that in mind when creating a PR: try to review some of other's PRs, and avoid having more than X PRs opened at the same time